nehciyy/OptiRouteX/README.md

 - **Dynamic Route Optimization**: Calculates the shortest possible route between the origin, destination, and waypoints using genetic algorithms.
 - **Real-Time Map Rendering**: Visualizes the optimized route on an interactive map interface.
+- **Real-Time Traffic Integration**: Incorporates real-time traffic data into the route optimization process, dynamically adjusting the route to avoid congested areas.
 - **Waypoint Management**: Easily customize and manage waypoints through a JSON configuration file.

 ## File Structure and Descriptions